Skip to main content

 Lower East Side

-One of Manhattan's best-designed skateparks, Coleman features smooth concrete bowls, ledges, and open flat ground perfect for beginners.
-Located under the Manhattan Bridge, it offers shade on hot days and a real neighborhood feel.
-Leon frequently teaches here because of its variety—there's something for every level in one park.
+One of Manhattan's best skateparks, with smooth concrete bowls, ledges, and open flat ground.
+Located under the Manhattan Bridge, it has shade on hot days and a real neighborhood feel.
+Leon teaches here often because there's something for every level.

 Chelsea / Hudson River

-Sitting right on the Hudson River with views of the waterfront, Chelsea Piers offers a spacious layout with mellow transitions and plenty of flat space for practicing fundamentals.
-The area is well-maintained and less crowded during weekday mornings, making it ideal for focused private instruction.
+Right on the Hudson River with waterfront views, Chelsea Piers has a spacious layout with mellow transitions and plenty of flat space.
+It's well-maintained and less crowded on weekday mornings, which makes it great for focused instruction.

 Riverside Skatepark